liampc/100-days-of-code/log.md

 Today, I watched the javascript lesson in cs50.
 It serves a good reviewer of JS.
 It also tackled APIs.
 Learned how to fetch APIs and learned about promises in JS.

+## Day 8: Oct 13, 2020

+Today, not so productive.
+I tried to do my third project about js today but I can't seem to understand how to proceed with the project just using html and js.
+My mistake is that the project should be done after watching 2 video lessons.
+I feel a little frustrated earlier because I feel like I'm lacking something and I dont know what.
+Tomorrow I'll finish the lesson and see if I can finally understood how to do the project.